Uber vs. Lyft: Pros and Cons of Each Rideshare Service

 - Uber also identifies opportunities for peak pricing.
 Surge pricing allows you to go by a heat map to find out when and where there’s a lot of rider demand, enabling you to earn more beyond the standard fare.

 Lyft is a ride-hailing company based in San Francisco, Calif.
 It began in 2007 as a company called Zimride, which offered ridesharing between college campuses.
 By 2012, Lyft became a ridesharing service.
-It offers vehicle-based rides as well as scooter and bike sharing and food delivery.
+It offers vehicle-based rides as well as scooter and bike sharing.
+Lyft also delivers food as well as prescriptions, auto parts and other essentials.

 What’s It Like To Drive for Lyft?